micene09/scarlett/docs/guide/why.md

 ### 2. Advanced Throw Mechanism

 Fetch promises only reject with a `TypeError` when a network error occurs, since `4xx` or `5xx` are not network errors you will never have a blocking `throw` error.
-Some libraries had (and still) settings to activate the auto-throw error when the [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) property is `false`...but even today it sounds like "an all-in or all-out" choice, this is not enough for a complex web app.
+Some libraries had (and still) settings to activate the auto-throw error when the [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) property is `false`...but even today it sounds like "*an all-in or all-out*" choice, this is not enough for a complex web app.

-In a real world web app, there are two kind of errors:
+In a real world high complexity web app, there are two kind of errors:
 * Fatal Errors
 * Handled Errors